Analysis of a Survey of Anthology London’s Proposed Redevelopment of Woodlands Site

 Stop the Blocks Community Action Group (STB) undertook a survey to collect feedback on Anthology London’s proposed redevelopment (called “Kennington Stage”) of the former Woodlands nursing home on Dugard Way in Kennington.
-Anthology London presented proposals in April 2019 to construct 258 units on the 0.7-hectare site in the form of a 4-storey mansion block and a 29-storey tower block.
+Anthology London presented proposals in April 2019 to construct 258 units on the small back land site in the form of a 4-storey mansion block and a 29-storey tower block.

 1. 88.8% thought the development on the site was over intensive.

 2. 89.9% thought that the proposed scale and landscaping did not enhance the site's history and public space around it.

 3. 32% identified other issues that were not adequately addressed by the proposals and 28% thought none of the issues were addressed at all.

 You can download a copy of the survey report and findings below.

 On Monday 8th April more than 150 local residents joined a public meeting at the Cinema Museum to voice their concerns over a proposed private residential development on the site of the former “Woodlands” nursing home.
 Plans include a 29 storey tower block and a four storey ‘mansion’ block.

 Organised by "Stop the Blocks Community Action Group" and chaired by Harminder Brainch (from Stop the Blocks), the meeting brought residents together with Neil Sams, Development Director for the developer, Anthology; Lambeth Labour councillors Jon Davies and David Amos; and Southwark Liberal Democrat councillor Graham Neale.

 Kate Hoey, MP for Vauxhall and Sarah Lewis, Liberal Democrat parliamentary candidate for Vauxhall were also present at the meeting.